Hi and welcome back to Attentionology for K – 5 Teachers!

-Here’s an idea for late January – schedule a day for your class to enjoy Photo Circle Day.
+Here’s an idea for January – schedule a day for your class to enjoy Photo Circle Day.

 Ask students ahead of Photo Circle Day to bring in eye-catching pictures of their choice…

 …colorful images they can tell a story about

 …photos of special places they’ve visited

 …mystery photos: What is this a picture of?

 Don’t forget to bring photos of your own.
 Teachers get to tell stories with pictures, too, and teach with thought-provoking images!